 Is it safe to go on a Thailand island hopping trip?

 Just like any other country, bad things can happen to you in Thailand too.
-There are some certain tourist scams you need to be aware of before visiting but, generally speaking, Thailand is relatively safe and thousands of people go island hopping independently every year.
+There are some certain tourist scams you need to be aware of before visiting and learn about some things you shouldn’t do when in Thailand but, generally speaking, Thailand is relatively safe and thousands of people go island hopping independently every year.
 Just don’t be ignorant towards the local culture and don’t ruin your vacation with heavy drinking/ doing drugs and you’ll have a great time.

 Helpful resources for island hopping in Thailand